rakslice/twitch-notifier/README.md

 For the old version with just the notificaions, run `twitch_notifier_main.py`.

-Both of them use the same command line options (see below); pass at least the username to watch the follows of.
+Both of them use the same command line options (see below).

 ## Options